NovaProduction/SimpleMMO-Bot/README.md

 - [Webdriver Manager](https://github.com/SergeyPirogov/webdriver_manager)

 ### Things to consider:
 - This does not handle the internal captcha system inside the gane although the bot detects if a captcha is shown and will promptly shut down until a command "reset" has been given.
+You need to solve that captcha by yourself.
+Implementing an image recognition software on these types of application is a bad idea.
+I'm not gonna spend that much time on this.

 ### Instructions:
 This bot requires [Selenium](https://github.com/SeleniumHQ/selenium) to run.